Gone to See the World. Semester at Sea Spring 2016 Voyage on the MV World Odyssey. Day 48: Yangon, Burma (Myanmar).

-Backyard Autumn Night Sky — Full Moon
+Backyard Winter Night Sky Over New Jersey — Full Moon.

 The bright full moon woke up at 03:30 AM.
 The sky was crystal clear.
 I got up and took images of the moon with six different camera/lens combinations.
 All were shot on a tripod, with mirror up delay to minimize vibration.